Tax information for Google Play purchases

 If you live in the European Economic Area, Switzerland, or Morocco you can request a VAT invoice for purchases where you were charged Value-Added Tax (VAT).
 Use Google Payments to request a VAT invoice for these purchases:

-- Sign in to payments.google.com with your Google Account.
+- Sign in to pay.google.com with your Google Account.

 - Click on the transaction you want an invoice for.